 NOAA’s Great Lakes Environmental Research Lab has added the NCCOS toxin sensor, along with other environmental sensors, to moored robots called Environmental Sample Processors or ESPs, designed by the Monterey Bay Aquarium Research Institute and known as a “lab in a can.”

-NCCOS scientists have developed customized sensors for many of the major freshwater and marine algal toxins and have deployed the sensors on partners’ ESPs not only in Lake Erie, but also off the coasts of California and Washington and in the Gulf of Maine.
+NCCOS scientists have developed customized sensors for many of the major freshwater and marine algal toxins.
+These sensors are deployed on our partners’ ESPs not only in Lake Erie, but also off the coasts of California and Washington and in the Gulf of Maine, with support provided by the NCCOS Competitive Research and IOOS Ocean Technology Transition Programs.
 The sensors use antibodies to recognize the target toxin and certified reference standards to ensure the accuracy and reliability of the data produced.

 The Monterey Bay Aquarium Research Institute recently created the next generation ESP, which includes a miniaturized version of the NCCOS toxin sensor, housed in a torpedo-like autonomous underwater vehicle, or AUV.
 This new ESP is designed to provide smarter, highly mobile toxin monitoring over a larger area than the moored ESP.
 Testing of the AUV system is now underway in Lake Erie.